vrtql/websockets/README.md

 argument.
 The `worker_ctor_data` is user-defined data passed into the `worker_ctor` function to assist setting up the environment.
 Finally the `worker_dtor` is called on worker thread shutdown and passed the context returned by `worker_ctor` for cleanup.
-All of these are optional -- you don't have to use them them.
-But if you have any processing that requires things like dedicated database connections or other environmental resources specific to the thread envrionment, these can be very useful.
+All of these are optional, but if you have any processing that requires things like dedicated database connections or other environmental resources specific to the thread envrionment, they can be very useful.

 If you need to send data back to the peer, you do so using `vrtql_svr_send()`.
 With all these things in place, you call `vrtql_svr_run()`